Frequently Asked Questions

 Preparing for treatment

 Let the hair grow out to about a half-inch above the skin.
-If hairs are too short, the wax won’t adhere strongly enough to pull them out.
+The wax won’t adhere strongly enough to pull hairs out if they are too short.

 What to expect